Feralnex/Plus.Exceptions/README.md

 ```c++
 char *TryGetErrorMessage(int errorCode, char **errorMessage)
 ```
-Tries to retrieves the corresponding error message based on the provided error code.
+Tries to retrieve the corresponding error message based on the provided error code.
 This function translates the given error code into a human-readable string, allowing for easier debugging and understanding of the specific error encountered.

 - ShouldDeleteErrorMessage
 ```c++